vasilakisfil/Introspected-REST/README.md

 #### 8.1.1.
 Today's REST is far from ideal
-Now to the reader, it should be obvious that even if we manage to offload some of the aforementioned information to the Media Type, we would still have a _very_ complex, massive, response from the server for the HATEOAS.
+Now to the reader, it should be obvious that even if we manage to offload some of the aforementioned information to the Media Type, we would still have a _very_ complex, massive, response from the server that mostly includes HATEOAS and not actual data.

 In our experience, such responses are very hard to implement correctly, test, be performant and even debug.
 After all, a human will sit down and write the initial code and debugging the code by the eye is important.